Liver Injury

 Step 1

-We’ve created the world’s largest primary human liver dataset
+We did the lab work to create the world’s largest primary human liver dataset

 -

-115,000+ small molecules exposed to primary human liver cells.
+115,000+ molecules exposed to primary human liver cells.

 -